Charles Simeons: Political career

 On his third attempt, Simeons was elected Member of Parliament for Luton at the 1970 general election, defeating the sitting Labour MP, William Howie.
 He served only one term: when the seat was divided in boundary changes for the February 1974 general election, he stood in the new Luton East seat but lost to Labour's Ivor Clemitson.

 While in parliament Simeons became known for his attention to local issues, campaigning on behalf of managers at the Vauxhall factory in his constituency and firmly opposing plans to expand Luton Airport.
 The Daily Telegraph was later to describe him as "robust on law and order, calling for muggers - and dumpers of toxic waste - to be put in the stocks; he also vocally opposed enforced comprehensive education.
 But he was otherwise on the Left of the party, backing Heath on Common Market membership and earning the censure of the Monday Club."

 Later life and death

-After Simeons left the House of Commons he became an expert on pollution control, especially concerning water pollution and chemical spills, and wrote several books on these subjects.
+After Simeons left the House of Commons he became an expert on pollution control, especially that concerning water pollution and chemical spills, and wrote several books on these subjects.
 He was Director of the Action Learning Trust from 1978 to 1982.

 Simeons was married twice, firstly to Rosemary Tabrum (with whom he had two children) and then, after her death in 1991, to Constance Dowson.
 He died aged 92 in 2014.